Integration documentation: Purview Sensitivity Labels

 How it works

-1. Datamapper scans files from the configured OneDrive account.
+1. Datamapper scans files from the configured OneDrive and Outlook account and Sharepoint sites.

 2. Files classified as risk or high-risk are checked against the available Purview labels for that account.

-3. If the matching label exists, Datamapper applies it to the file in its original OneDrive location.
+3. If the matching label exists, Datamapper applies it to the file or email in its original location.
 No file is moved or copied.

-4. If a label is missing at the time of scanning, the file is still classified in Datamapper — but no label is applied in OneDrive until setup is completed.
+4. If a label is missing at the time of scanning, the file is still classified in Datamapper — but no label is applied until setup is completed for the account or site.

 Datamapper scans new files daily and updates labels overnight.
-Once setup is completed, risk files in OneDrive will be labeled automatically.
+Once setup is completed, risk files and emails will be labeled automatically across OneDrive, Outlook and Sharepoint.

 If you have any questions, do not hesitate to reach out to our Customer Success team via support@safeonline.dk 👋🏻